JSourianos/Grensesnittdesign-Interface-Design/README.md

 # Grensesnittdesign (Interface Design Exam)

-This is the exam that @Ulseto and I delivered.
+This is the exam that @Ulset and I delivered.

 Grade: A